uqlibrary/technology-training/OpenRefine/openrefine.md

 1. Make sure you remove all Facets and Filters
 1. On the Date column, use the drop-down menu to select `Edit cells > Common transforms > To date`
 1. Note how the values are now displayed in green and follow a standard convention for their display format (ISO8601) - this indicates they are now stored as date data types in OpenRefine.
-We can now carry out functions that are specific to Dates
+We can now carry out functions that are specific to Dates.
 1. In the Date column drop-down, select `Edit column > Add column based on this column`.
 Using this function you can create a new column, while preserving the old column.
 1. In the ‘New column name’ type “Formatted Date”
 1. In the ‘Expression’ box, type the GREL expression `value.toString("dd MMMM yyyy")`

+Having a column with the proper data type will also allow us to use features like the timeline facet.

 **Booleans**: a boolean is a binary value that can either be "true" or "false".
 They are often used in GREL expressions, for example: